 The Division's Motion should be granted for the reasons stated above.
-I recommend that the Commission find the allegations to be supported, make this Initial Decision final, and proceed to determine what discipline is appropriate.
-In accordance with the provisions of 555 CMR 1.10(4)(e)2.b., the officer has 30 days to file written objections to the Initial Decision with the Commission.
+I recommend that the Commission find the allegations to be supported, make this Initial Decision final and determine the appropriate discipline.
+In accordance with the provisions of 555 CMR 1.10(4)(e)2.b., the officer has thirty days to file written objections to the Initial Decision with the Commission.